malcolm-kee/malcolm-kee/apps/v2/src/content/blog/open-api.md

 ## Conclusion

 OpenAPI is a great tool if your application involves a REST API server.
 For the developers that maintain the API server, it allows integration with many tools to help with their developments and communications with other stackholders.
 For frontend developers, it allow us to generate code that we prefer not to write manually.
+It may not sounds like as cool as GraphQL or gRPC, but because it integrates well with many programming languages and frameworks, it may be the only feasible solution for those of us working in companies sticking with REST or using multiple programming languages.